-(20) Proposals for naming rights in honour of a living person will not be undertaken without their consent and in the case of a deceased person UWS Development will consult with relevant parties where it is appropriate and practicable to do so.
+(20) Proposals for naming rights in honour of a living person will not be undertaken without their consent and in the case of a deceased person the Office of Advancement and Alumni will consult with relevant parties where it is appropriate and practicable to do so.
 (Refer to the Memorial Establishment Guidelines)

-(21) UWS Development will forward submissions to the Deputy Vice-Chancellor, Academic and Research via the Pro Vice-Chancellor (Engagement and International) for endorsement.
+(21) The Office of Advancement and Alumni will forward submissions to the Deputy Vice-Chancellor, Academic and Research via the Pro Vice-Chancellor (Engagement and International) for endorsement.
 The Deputy Vice-Chancellor, Academic and Research will forward the endorsed submission to either the Vice-Chancellor and President or Academic Senate, depending on the item to be named.

 (22) The Vice-Chancellor and President will either endorse or reject the submission.
 Endorsed submissions will be forwarded with a recommendation to the Remuneration and Nominations Committee who will make a recommendation to the Board of Trustees; or reject the submission.